MichellevonHuth/NLP-Classifying-Reddit-Posts/README.md

 ## Dataset

 The dataset used in this project comprises over 700,000 posts from various mental health subreddits.
-The data was obtained from Kaggle, created using the official Reddit API and PushShift API.
+The data was obtained from Kaggle.

 ## Authors